peter28data/data-modeling/README.md

 ## 🎯 High-Level Overview

-- Centralize the Data Warehouse
-- Connect a One-To-Many Relationship to the Foreign Keys in "Dimension Tables"
+- Connect a One-To-Many Relationship to the Foreign Keys

 1. Identify Fact from Business Activity KPI
 2. Determine Dimensions such as Attributes and Decriptions
 3. Create Marts for End Users

 ### The "Fact Table"
-Key points of data that have been chosen to reflect urgent business priorities and are surrounded by dimensions that provide a wealth of entry points for constraining and grouping
+Net Promoter Score and Customer ID's are Key points of data that have been chosen to reflect urgent business priorities and Dimensions, such as Location, provide a wealth of entry points for grouping Customer Sentiment Analysis.

-For example, Net Promoter Score and Customer ID's would be the fact table and central to providing insight into the customer experience.

 However, without the location of each customer ID, we cannot group the results to produce sentiment analysis in a meaningful way.

 ### Result:
-A "Star Schema" Approach is identifying which part of the Data Tables are Key to tell a story and which part of the Data Tables are complementary to that key data.
+To join the Location, a "Star Schema" provides efficiency to one "Fact Table" by identifying which part of the Data Tables are Keys, and which part of the Data Tables are complementary to to tell a story.

 ---